What is Key Word Sign?

 Generally, you get training in Key Word Sign from a professional like a speech pathologist.
 Then you teach it to your child and practise it together.
-Some special schools teach and use Key Word Sign.
+Some specialist schools teach and use Key Word Sign.
 You can also learn signs from workshops or from Australian websites or other resources.

 Where can you find a practitioner?